IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/container-service/managed-cluster/agent-pool/README.md

 ### Parameter: `managedClusterName`

 The name of the parent managed cluster.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string

-### Parameter: `availabilityZones`
+### Parameter: `availabilityZunos`

-The list of Availability zones to use for nodes.
+The list of Availability zunos to use for nodes.
 This can only be specified if the AgentPoolType property is "VirtualMachineScaleSets".

 - Required: No
 - Type: array